stuburger/yafl/packages/docs/docs/section.md

 ### `children: React.ReactNode`

-This usually would not warrent an explanation, but it is important to note if any of the children of a Section (that occur anywhere in the hierarchy) that are of type Section, Field or Repeat will be correctly assigned a corresponding value on the object that this Section will produce.
+This usually would not warrant an explanation, but it is important to note if any of the children of a Section (that occur anywhere in the hierarchy) that are of type Section, Field or Repeat will be correctly assigned a corresponding value on the object that this Section will produce.

 ## Section Helpers